HolyShovelSoft/log4uni/README.md

 }
 ```

 To understand this interface, we need to understand how configuration works in this plugin.
-When launching editor (and when recompiling) or during the build the following operations occur:
+When launching editor (and when recompiling) or during the build running the following operations occur:

 1. Reset of existing log4net configuration.
 2. Collection of all information about **IConfigurator** interface implementations.